 The Graduate Diploma in Visual Journalism, starting in June and ending in April, gives you the skills required to tell impactful stories through still photography and video.
 The digital media landscape now makes it possible for individuals to shoot, edit, and write their own stories in a visually based multimedia practice.
 Our program educates students to think critically and aesthetically.
 Under the guidance of our faculty, many of whom are working photojournalists, you will explore various forms of visual journalism including daily news photography, documentary and studio photography.
 Our courses provide a foundation in the theoretical and analytical dimensions of journalism.
 The program offers various internships and opportunities to connect with working journalists, all with an eye to offering real opportunities in the working world of visual journalism.

-Undergraduate degree with a minimum GPA of 3.00 on a 4.30 scale.
+- Undergraduate degree with a minimum GPA of 3.00 on a 4.30 scale.

-Some experience in journalism, photojournalism or a media-related field is considered an asset.
+- Some experience in journalism, photojournalism or a media-related field is considered an asset.

-Proficiency in English.
+- Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.